Wicket: the French costume with a strong English accent

 In short, what makes the charm and elegance of the English style.

-In 2005, however, he decided to redesign the lapels again to make them thinner (at 7cm) and create a curve, with a higher and narrower notch (40°) parallel to the shoulder.
+In 2005, however, he decided to redesign the lapels to make them thinner (at 7cm) and create a curve, with a higher and narrower notch (40°) parallel to the shoulder.

 blue studio suit tie

-Which made Hugues de Peyrelongue say:
+Which makes Hugues de Peyrelongue say:

 Indeed :